Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Carrots?

-Carrots and mustard grow well together because carrots have deep roots that help break up the soil, improving aeration and water penetration.
+Carrots and mustard grow well together because carrots have deep roots that help break up the soil.
+This improves the circulation of the air on the soil and well the water can move through soil.

 Growing Carrots